 These are some of the challenging questions tackled in the CCS’s research programme in Catholicism, Literature, and the Arts.

 Catholicism, Literature, and the Arts I (July 2017)

 This research group was pleased to present the CCS’s first international conference on Catholicism, Literature, and the Arts in July 2017.
 Ninety writers, teachers, students, clergy, and members of the public from Britain, Ireland, Continental Europe, North America, and elsewhere gathered for a series of plenary lectures, short papers, seminar discussions, presentations, performances, and exhibitions on Catholic writers and artists from the mid-nineteenth century to the present.
 Among the main topics of the conference were Catholic memoir and autobiography, Catholic fiction and poetry, and Catholic painting and sculpture.

 Catholicism,Literature, and the Arts II: Legacies and Revivals (July 2019)

 This second biennial conference explored key questions concerning the relationship between Catholicism and the arts, including literature, music, and visual art.
 What substantive relationships of conceptual and formal influence exist between Catholicism and the arts?
 Is there such a thing as Catholic literature, Catholic music, and Catholic art?
 If so, in what ways does their catholicity reside in relevant ideas, attitudes, values, and beliefs?

-Catholicism, Literature and the Arts III: The Art of Loving Attention
+Catholicism, Literature, and the Arts III: The Poetics of Liturgy and Place (July 2022)